Former Lucas Co. Deputy Maurice Morris focuses on new jail, staffing in Sheriff's race

 This week it is Maurice Morris, who is running in the primary for the Democratic nomination in March.

-Morris is currently a safety officer at a Toledo library but did spend almost 12 years as a Sheriff's Deputy in Lucas County.
+Morris spent almost 12 years as a Sheriff's Deputy in Lucas County.
 13abc posed the same questions that we'll be asking all the candidates for this office.

 First and most pressing is the new jail.
 Morris says, "Of course we need a new jail, and the citizens of Lucas County have spoken, and they want the jail to stay downtown.